Inference for high-dimensional instrumental variables regression: Introduction

 A majority of the proofs factor nicely into deterministic and stochastic components.
-A final contribution is to respect this structure in the intermediate proof steps, thereby maximizing the generality of our results.
-This allows future analysts easily to combine the generic bounds contained in Section~\ref{proofs:estimation} with concentration results for specific error and design matrix distribution regimes and thereby derive the growth conditions required for good asymptotic behavior of the updated second-stage Lasso estimator under a variety of models.
+This also allows future analysts easily to combine the generic bounds contained in Section~\ref{proofs:estimation} of the Appendix with concentration results for specific error and design matrix distribution regimes and thereby derive the growth conditions required for good asymptotic behavior of the updated second-stage estimator under a variety of models.